itsacoffee/aura-video-studio/FFMPEG_STATUS_TESTING_GUIDE.md

 ## Summary of Changes

 This PR updates the FFmpeg card in Settings/Downloads to use the comprehensive `/api/system/ffmpeg/status` endpoint and fixes the critical 428 error in the first-run wizard.
+- Desktop builds now download and bundle a Windows x64 FFmpeg copy during `build-desktop.ps1` so users always have a working encoder out of the box.

 ## Problem Statement Addressed